 The first one I will leave you to think on – it isn’t so important in my opinion.
 Some folks think and talk, some just think or talk.
 Either skill is valuable in its own right and we do need both message and messenger, just as we appreciate both singers and songwriters.

-However, the second one is worth exploring a little in the wider context.
+However, the second one is worth exploring a little in the wider context of ITSM influencers.

 I write stuff, blog stuff, tweet stuff, and talk at events – but if I claim to have influenced people over the last 25 years in this business, how did I mostly do that?
 It’s probably more through the thousands of folks I’ve preached my ideas to on training courses and during the customer meetings of my “service management evangelist” days.